Personal Information Protection Law of the People's Republic of China: Overseas transfers

 All such transfers require each individual's separate consent and notification about "the foreign receiving side’s name or personal name, contact method, handling purpose, handling methods, and personal information categories, as well as ways or procedures for individuals to exercise the rights provided in this Law with the foreign receiving side, and other such matters."

 Sharing data with foreign governments

 Information handlers are prohibited from sharing any personal information with foreign judicial or law enforcement agencies with approval.

 This has raised concerns among law firms about how multi-national corporations would or could respond to judicial inquiries in other countries, such as a warrant for data held about a Chinese citizen in those countries.

-Government Departments
+Government departments

 The PIPL includes legal basis for how government ("State Organs") can collect and process data.
 Generally, the government must follow the same rules as non-government entities, including notifications.
 There are some exceptions, such as when it "shall impede State organs’ fulfillment of their statutory duties and responsibilities".

-Enforcement

-The PIPL has several enforcement mechanisms, including warnings, orders to stop illegal activity, fines, and confiscation of unlawful income.
-Illegal acts may also be recorded in China's Social Credit System.
-In addition, individuals can also sue handlers for violation of their rights.

-Reactions

-Initial reaction has been mostly by numerous law firms publishing notices and whitepapers outlining the new law, its key provisions, and recommended initial courses of action to prepare for compliance.

-Articles of the Law

-The PIPL has eight chapters and 73 articles, concerning processing rules, sensitive data, government data use, cross-border transfers, rights of individuals, processor obligations, legal liabilities, and miscellaneous supplemental provisions.